lybrn/worklog-cli/README.md

 - Default worklog: `worklog-2020.txt`
 - Default template name: `invoice-template-default`

 The worklogs directory can be any absolute path.
-I should, ideally, live inside a cloud backed-up folder like Dropbox or Google Drive.
+It should, ideally, live inside a cloud backed-up folder like Dropbox or Google Drive.

 The default worklog is the file that will be parsed by default.
 This should be a